DERCA: DetERministic Cycle-Level Accelerator on Reconfigurable Platforms in DNN-Enabled Real-Time Safety-Critical Systems (🔥📣New Paper & Project🔥📣! )

 Abstract

-To address these limitations and improve the real-time performance of AI accelerators, we propose CLARERT, a novel accelerator architecture that supports fine-grained, intra-layer flexible preemptive scheduling with cycle-level determinism.
-CLARERT incorporates an on-chip Earliest Deadline First (EDF) scheduler to reduce both scheduling latency and variance, along with a customized dataflow design that enables intra-layer preemption points (PPs) while minimizing the overhead associated with preemption.
-Leveraging the limited preemptive task model, we perform a comprehensive predictability analysis of CLARERT, enabling formal schedulability analysis and optimized placement of preemption points within the constraints of limited preemptive scheduling.
-We implement CLARERT on the AMD ACAP VCK190 reconfigurable platform.
-Experimental results show that CLARERT outperforms state-of-the-art designs using non-preemptive and layerwise-preemptive dataflows, with less than 5% overhead in worst-case execution time (WCET) and only 6% additional resource utilization.
+To address these limitations and improve the real-time performance of AI accelerators, we propose DERCA, a novel accelerator architecture that supports fine-grained, intra-layer flexible preemptive scheduling with cycle-level determinism.
+DERCA incorporates an on-chip Earliest Deadline First (EDF) scheduler to reduce both scheduling latency and variance, along with a customized dataflow design that enables intra-layer preemption points (PPs) while minimizing the overhead associated with preemption.
+Leveraging the limited preemptive task model, we perform a comprehensive predictability analysis of DERCA, enabling formal schedulability analysis and optimized placement of preemption points within the constraints of limited preemptive scheduling.
+We implement DERCA on the AMD ACAP VCK190 reconfigurable platform.
+Experimental results show that DERCA outperforms state-of-the-art designs using non-preemptive and layer-wise preemptive dataflows, with less than 5% overhead in worst-case execution time (WCET) and only 6% additional resource utilization.
+DERCA is open-sourced on GitHub: https://github.com/arc-research-lab/DERCA.

 Publication